-[Insert the following in Block 14 of SF 30 for settlements of fixed-price contracts completely terminated.]

-(a) This supplemental agreement settles the settlement proposal resulting from the Notice of Termination dated .

-(1) The Contractor certifies that all contract termination inventory (including scrap) has been retained or acquired by the contractor, sold to third parties, returned to suppliers, delivered to or stored for the Government, or otherwise properly accounted for, and that all proceeds and retention credits have been used in arriving at this agreement.
+[Insert the following in Block 14 of $\underline{SF\ 30}$ for settlements of fixed-price contracts completely terminated.] (a) This $supplemental\ agreement$ settles the $settlement\ proposal$ resulting from the Notice of Termination dated retained or acquired by the contractor, sold to third parties, returned to suppliers, delivered to or stored for the Government, or otherwise properly accounted for, and that all proceeds and retention credits have been used in arriving at this agreement.